hacss/hacss/guides/cli.md

 #### ```[--config <config-file>]```
 When specified, Hacss will look for `<config-file>` instead of its default `hacss.config.js`.
 It is not strictly necessary to have a configuration file, as Hacss is bundled with default rules.
+See the [configuration guide](config.md) for more details.

 #### ```[--output <output-file>]```
 When specified, Hacss will write its output to the specified file.
 When not specified, Hacss output will be written to the standard output.

 #### <sources>
-The glob pattern specified here will be used to search for source files from which to produce the stylesheet.
+The [glob](https://www.npmjs.com/package/glob) pattern specified here will be used to search for source files from which to produce the stylesheet.